Soldering Techniques

 Start by placing the component into the designated holes and securing it by gently bending the legs sideways at about 45°.
 Avoid over-bending, as this can stress or even break the leads and make future desoldering more difficult.

 Next, turn the PCB over to begin soldering.
 Heat the component leg and the copper pad simultaneously by touching both with the tinned tip.
-After 3–5 seconds, the pad should be hot enough.
+Roughly after 1-2 seconds, the pad should be hot enough.
 Now apply solder to the joint.

 Only apply solder to the component leg or the copper pad—never directly to the iron.
 The component must be hot enough to melt the solder on its own.
 If the joint is too cold, it will result in a poor connection.

-If you’ve used too much solder, you can often reheat the joint with the iron.
+If the solder joint doesn't look optimal, you can often reheat the joint with the iron plus add a tiny bit of fresh solder incl. flux.
 The solder will reflow and settle into a better shape.

 Cleaning the PCB